Employment Opportunities

 Salary Range

-The annual salary range for this full-time position is $75,000-110,000.
+The salary range for this position is $75,000-$119,000.
 The position on the scale will be based on years of experience and education.
-The salary will be calculated on the percentage of a full-time position.
-This is most likely a half-time (50%) position for 2025-2026, and a three-quarter (75%) time position for 2026-2027.
-Employees working 75% or more receive full benefits.

 Application Information